AlexanderTaeschner/gnuplot/win/README-Windows.txt

 and pdfcairo terminals, which allows for non-interactive saving of graphs.
 The windows terminal's graph windows can be docked to the wgnuplot text window.

-By default, gnuplot on Windows will use the wxt terminal.
+By default, gnuplot on Windows will use the qt terminal.
 If you prefer, you can change this by setting the GNUTERM environment variable.
 See below on how to change environment variables.
 Alternatively, you can add
     set term windows / wxt / qt